 Inside the décor is classic with dark wooden floors, lantern style lamps and authentic Indian pictures set along the walls.
 On the cold Friday night that we visited the restaurant was already buzzing, with groups of friends and families enjoying the atmosphere.

 The Waterford Greenway has made Dungarvan more accessible than ever and a town already oozing with culinary delights - including The Tannery, 360 Cookhouse and excellent Italian food in An Seanachai out the road - is experiencing a whole new level of business.

-Whilst browsing the menus we were presented with a dish of poppadoms and a choice of dips including onion chutney, chilli sauce, mint sauce and my favourite mango pickle plus a large jug of iced water with mint.
+While browsing the menus we were presented with a plate of poppadoms and a choice of dips including onion chutney, chilli sauce, mint sauce and my favourite mango pickle plus a large jug of iced water with mint.

-At this stage we would certainly be considered regulars and I definitely have my favourites on the menu now but trying not to be a creature of habit opted to try something new, or perhaps old, as we when with a selection of classics.
+At this stage we would certainly be considered regulars and I definitely have my favourites on the menu now but trying not to be a creature of habit I opted for something new, or perhaps old, as there is a great selection of classics.

-The mains were served with special fried rice and pilau rice and I had my favourite Peshwari naan, it is simply delicious, topped with sultana and almond it has a lovely sweet flavour that compliments the flavour of the spices.
-Fred and Keisha opted for the plain naan, just to mop up all the delicious sauces and not take from the flavour.
+The mains were served with a boiled rice and pilau rice and I had my favourite Peshwari naan, it is simply delicious, topped with sultana and almond it has a lovely sweet flavour that complements the heat and flavour of the spices.

 Indian Ocean prepare fresh food using authentic Indian and local produce, the views are lovely and the staff very friendly.
 We highly recommend you visit next time you are in the South East, you won't be disappointed.
 Just tell them Catherine from Taste of Ireland sent you!